GambitResearch/kubeonoff/README.md

 ## Intro

 Kubeonoff is a small web UI that allows to quickly stop/start/restart pods.
-It will also have visual cues that draws your attention is any pod or deployment is behaving suspicously, such as:
+It will also have visual cues that draws your attention if any pod or deployment is behaving suspicously, such as:

   1. pods with restarting containers